BHS Scholarship News + Fin Aid Info

 Scholarships list!
 Financial aid info!
 Updated weekly!

-List updated weekly!
+List updated regularly!
 Make sure you scroll all the way DOWN! ⏬

 Any scholarships that are sent to the counselors via mail or email will be added to this list.
 Scholarships are listed in order of due date.
 Scholarships just for seniors are separate from the scholarships that cover multiple grade levels.